The Cronulla Beach Walk Guide

 Darook Beach

-Adjoining the park is the pretty little Darook Beach which is another popular picnic spot.
-With plenty of lawn and shady trees, it’s popular for picnics and get-togethers.
+Adjoining the park is the pretty little Darook Beach, a good spot for a picnic.
+With plenty of lawn and shady trees, there is room to spread out.

 Darook Park on a quiet winter day…. summer is a whole other story!